SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 In the example above, the ``someRange`` tuple's elements are not given names when the tuple is created.
 However, the tuple's elements *are* given names as part of the function's parameter list.
-This means that the elements can be accessed by name within the function's body.
+This means that the tuple elements can be accessed by name within the function's body.

 ..
 TODO: mention that you can pass a tuple as the entire set of arguments, as in var argTuple = (0, "one", '2'); x.foo:bar:bas:(argTuple)